Skip to Content

 The location was convenient to the Old Town tourist attractions and New Town restaurants.
 And it had a pool, something I otherwise only saw in hotels well away from the city center.

-the townhouse entrance to the kimpton charlotte square hides a larger, family friendly hotel in edinburgh's new town.
+The townhouse entrance to the kimpton charlotte square hides a larger, family friendly hotel in edinburgh's new town.

 The Room: